kirklong/ASTR_6000_Workshop/README.md

 git checkout dev
 ```

-This makes a new branch called "dev" that is based on your existing "main" branch, with the second line telling git that you would like to be able to push/pull from the remote version of your repository on GitHub, and the third line telling git that now you would like to work on this new development branch instead of your main one.
+This makes a new branch called "dev" (you can name yours whatever you want) that is based on your existing "main" branch, with the second line telling git that you would like to be able to push/pull from the remote version of your repository on GitHub, and the third line telling git that now you would like to work on this new development branch instead of your main one.
 There are many other command line options for this that allow more specificity you can read about [here](https://www.git-tower.com/learn/git/faq/create-branch/).
 [You can also complete these steps graphically from your repository's page on GitHub](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).

 ## Step 3: Changing something and making a commit